HBGDki/RStarterPkg/Milestones.md

 This is imperative to complete as daily package development depends on this functionality.

-## Code Style
+## 2. Code Style

 This milestone is kept near the top, as it must always be met.
-Coding style is a very slippery slope and difficult to recover from with full confidence.  ("... did I fix all my name changes??")
+Coding style is a very slippery slope and difficult to recover from with full confidence.  (*"... did I fix all my name changes??"*)

 Since caching is enabled when linting, it wont' take long to check for coding style.